jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

  >
  > **BOYCE**: You, an Orion trader, dealing in green animal women, slaves?

-[Regulus](https://en.wikipedia.org/wiki/Regulus) (α Leonis) is a star visible in (in the northern hemisphere) in late winter/early spring and is around eighty light years away from Earth; it apparently has enough colonial traffic to be a business hub.
+{% wiki Regulus|Regulus|en %} (α Leonis) is a star visible in (in the northern hemisphere) in late winter/early spring and is around eighty light years away from Earth; it apparently has enough colonial traffic to be a business hub.

 And then we have Orion, a colony, presumably human, where Pike might go, presumably legally, to start trading in slaves.
 And that brings us back to *Mudd's Women* again, heading through human territory from the direction of Orion (resulting in a quick trip to Rigel) while carrying women to be traded.
 They're not green as Boyce characterizes them, but it seems clear that we're talking about the same colonies and at least similar transactions.